dimaaan/NOpt/README.md

 >Verbs are mutually exclusive so `program add push` will fail.

-Remember that NOpt don't touch propertyes default values so to check what verb was used:
+Remember that NOpt don't touch properties default values so to check what verb was used:
 ``` cs
 if(opt.help != null) {
     // show help